mrc-ide/epireview/CONTRIBUTING-DATA.md

 load_epidata(<your pathogen name>)
 ```

-You should not say any errors (and ideally no warnings).
+You should see no errors (and ideally no warnings).

 7. **Package Maintenance** Before raising a PR to add the data in {epireview}:
    - Increment the package version in `DESCRIPTION`.